sebastien/ui.js/README.md

     For applications where low latency is important (interactive editors), having granular updates is a must.

+-  *Direct HTML, or XML/XSLT shorthands*: UI.js can be written using XML, which provides syntatic sugar and additional features to write self documenting components and stylesheets.

 # References

 -   [DIY UI](https://observablehq.com/@sebastien/diy-ui),